mbasel-t/project-frontiers/README.md

 attacks, and will be weak to Rock-, Dragon-, and Ice-type attacks.
-Because both Dragon and Flying are weak to Ice and resist Grass, these interactions will be intensified, so a Dragon- and Flying-type Pokémon will shrug off almost any Grass-type attacks, but will be fatally weak to Ice-type ones.
+Because both Dragon and Flying are weak to Ice and resist Grass, these interactions will be intensified, so a Dragon- and Flying-type Pokémon will shrug off almost any Grass-type attack, but will take fatal damage from an Ice-type one.

 Aside from type effectiveness, the damage of an attack is based on either the user's Physical Attack and the target's Physical Defense stat, or the user's